-We are listening in on Eve’s conversation with a beguiling serpent, or trudging up Mr. Moriah with Abraham and Isaac, carrying kindling for the sacrifice.
+We are listening in on Eve’s conversation with a beguiling serpent, or trudging up Mt.
+Moriah with Abraham and Isaac, carrying kindling for the sacrifice.
 We are mourning with Job, as he scratches himself with shards of pottery, or trembling next to Esther before the scepter of the king.

 The history of God’s people becomes our story, and we lay claim to their covenant promises.
 As sons and daughters of Abraham, we seek to take hold, like Paul, of “that for which Christ took hold” of us (Phil 3:12).
 We marvel at the excruciating beauty of Jesus’ life and the horror of a death that accomplished the redemption of the world.
 We receive the doctrines and admonitions delivered to the Church as our manual for Christian living amidst a crooked and depraved world.